-Using the Linux Framebuffer and libinput
+Using the Linux FrameBuffer and libinput

-• The mouse is supported through pointer events, but Uno does not show the pointer for your app.
-You'll need to display one using the pointer events provided by Uno (also in the CoreWindow class).
+• The mouse is supported through pointer events, but Uno Platform does not show the pointer for your app.
+You'll need to display one using the pointer events provided by Uno Platform (also in the CoreWindow class).

 • It is only supported on Linux where /dev/fbXX is available.

-Get started with the Framebuffer
+Get started with the FrameBuffer

-Create a new app using
+Create a new app using:

 dotnet new unoapp -o MyApp

-dotnet run
+dotnet run -f net8.0-desktop

 The app will start and display on the first available framebuffer device.
 To change the active framebuffer, set the device name in the FRAMEBUFFER environment variable.